Dmgvol/GhostrunnerRNG/README.md

 - [ ] Hardcore Levels.
 - [ ] Custom modes (TBA)
 - [ ] Abilities
+- [ ] Enemy stats
 - [ ] More RNG!

 ## About
 ### Credits
 Designed and coded by DmgVol and LongerWarrior.

-Huge thanks to the GR community for alpha testing and supporting the mod from early stages of development!
+Huge thanks to the GR community for alpha testing and supporting the mod from early stages of development!<br>
 Special Thanks: JanisSG.

 ### Bugs?!
 Report it!